 Complications of roseola infantum

-In very rare cases, roseola can lead to other complications like encephalitis (an inflammation of brain structures).
+In very rare cases, roseola can lead to other complications like encephalitis, i.e. an inflammation of brain structures.
 The risk of this occurring is higher in children and adults with weakened immune systems.

-If a child has no history of febrile seizures but seems to be experiencing one, to be safe, an ambulance should be called without delay, or the child taken to a hospital or urgent care treatment center to receive a proper workup of the condition.
+If a child has no history of febrile seizures but seems to be experiencing one, an ambulance should be called without delay to be on the safe side or the child taken to a hospital or urgent care treatment center to receive a proper workup of the condition.

 In children with a history of febrile seizures, it is recommended that caregivers note the start time of a seizure and, should it continue for more than five minutes, call an ambulance immediately.
 Similarly, if the seizure ends within five minutes, but the child does not recover quickly and return to normal, an ambulance should be called.

 During a febrile seizure, the child should not be restrained, but placed on the ground or another appropriate, safe surface, and positioned on their side or stomach.
 If there is anything in the child’s mouth, this should be gently removed, if it is possible to do so without causing harm to the child or caregiver.
 Nothing should ever be placed in a child's or any person’s mouth during a convulsion.

 Most children recover from roseola within a week of the onset of the fever.
 However, a doctor should be contacted if the rash lasts longer than one week or if the fever, rash or other symptoms worsen instead of getting better.
 A doctor should be called immediately if the symptoms become so severe at any point that the child or caregiver cannot cope with them.

 Q: How can one tell the difference between roseola and measles?